Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Introduction

-Although weak disorder leads to formation of fractional charges strong disorder may destroy them.
+Although weak disorder leads to formation of fractional charges, strong disorder may destroy them.
 Similar to fractional quantum Hall systems, the topological order of a ZGNR is not immediately destroyed upon doping because electron localization partially suppresses quantum fluctuations between quasi-degenerate mid-gap states.
 The system may still be an insulator with a fractional charge.
-However, in the presence of strong disorder or doping, zigzag edge antiferromagnetism is expected to diminish, and thereby, the topological order.
-(Away from the low doping region, a disordered anyon phase with a {\it distorted edge spin density wave} was found ~\cite{Yang2022}.)
-These results suggest that there may be several topological phase transitions in the zigzag ribbons.
+However, in the presence of strong disorder or doping, zigzag edge antiferromagnetism is expected to diminish, thereby affecting the topological order.
+(In the doped region, a disordered anyon phase with a distorted edge spin density wave was {discovered}~\cite{Yang2022}.)
+These results suggest the possibility of multiple {\it topological phase transitions} in the zigzag ribbons.
 What is the nature of these topological phase transitions and the physical properties of the ground states?
 Does the presence of a fractional charge imply a universal value of the TEE?
-Does the TEE become nonuniversal and vary~\cite{Zeng} with an increase in the disorder strength or doping level?
+Does the TEE become nonuniversal and vary~\cite{Huang2011} with an increase in the disorder strength or doping level?